Shopify/ui-extensions/packages/ui-extensions/src/surfaces/admin/components/Option/README.md

-# Select
+# Option

-Selects let users choose one option from an options menu.
-Consider select when you have 4 or more options, to avoid cluttering the interface.
+Option provides the choices users can choose from in a Select menu.

 ## Examples